Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 Let’s briefly describe what is happening here:

-- The variable `candyFactory` creates an array, which has 7000 items.
+- The variable `candyFactory`&nbsp;creates an array, which has 7000 items.

 - It logs the text in the console every time when the function is called